tangentyh/notes-of-tan/javaNotes.md

    - use
      - permit -- a count, can be acquired or released, by any caller
      - binary semaphore -- mutex lock, but without ownership
-     - multiple permits methods -- increased risk of indefinite postponement when used without `true` fairness
+     - multiple permits methods -- increased risk of indefinite postponement when used without fairness
+     - fairness -- FIFO by the order of executing of specific internal points in `acquire` methods
    - constructors
      - `Semaphore(int permits)`
      - `Semaphore(int permits, boolean fair)`